 Exchange rates can vary so you will have to do your own comparisons when in Thailand, but generally speaking branches of Kasikorn Bank and Bangkok Bank tend to offer competitive rates.
 Independent money-changers such as Super Rich (cash only no traveller’s cheques) usually provide better rates than those offered by any bank, but there are fewer of these outlets around and you will need to factor in convenience and the cost of getting to the Super Rich outlet.
 If you have large transactions or are close to one of their outlets, then Super Rich or other similar Forex exchanges are a good option.

 Automated Teller Machines (ATMs)

-From May 17, 2013 some banks in Thailand now charge a 180 Baht fee per ATM withdrawal on MasterCard.
-The fee for Visa card remains at 150 Baht.
+From May 17, 2013 most banks in Thailand now charge a 180 Baht fee per ATM withdrawal.

 AEON Bank ATMs